 Qualification(s): BA, LLB (Hons)

-- representing the incoming CEO of a listed property company in negotiating the terms of her employment contract
+- Represented the incoming CEO of a listed property company in negotiating the terms of her employment contract

-- obtaining a seven figure settlement for an unpaid bonus for a senior executive without having to initiate court proceedings
+- Obtained a seven-figure settlement for an unpaid bonus for a senior executive

-- acting for the Fair Work Ombudsman in its prosecution of an employer who failed to offer a suitable position for an employee who was returning to work from maternity leave
+- Acted for the Fair Work Ombudsman in its prosecution of an employer who failed to offer a suitable position to an employee returning to work from maternity leave

-- confidentially resolving the cases of two women air traffic controllers in Federal Court proceedings who alleged prolonged sex discrimination and severe workplace bullying at Airservices Australia, and
+- Confidentially resolved the cases of two female air traffic controllers in Federal Court proceedings who alleged prolonged sex discrimination and severe workplace bullying

 Memberships & accreditations